arcalot/arcaflow-workflows/basic-examples/bind-constants/README.md

 ### Subworkflow Description

 The subworkflow uses a plugin to print the value of the `name` input.
 The `loop_id` and `ratio` input values are bundled with this plugin output as this subworkflow's output.
+The template plugin is used to simulate an operation on input data and produce an output.
+In a real world scenario, the subworkflow will likely use more complex plugins with more complex schemas.

 ## Files